High School Graduation Rates

 How are we doing?

-In 2020, Arizona had 77.3% of public high school students graduating on time, ranking eighth out of the nine western states, data was unavailable for Texas.
-Utah ranked highest with 88.2% of public high school students graduating on time, while New Mexico ranked last with only 76.9% of students graduating in four years.
-Within Arizona, Greenlee County had the highest graduation rate, with 94.2% of students graduating with their peers in 2021.
-Pima County placed last among Arizona counties with 70.7% graduating on time.
+In 2022, Arizona had 77.3% of public high school students graduating on time, ranking last out of the nine western states, data was unavailable for New Mexico.
+Texas ranked highest with 89.7% of public high school students graduating in four years.
+Within Arizona, Greenlee County had the highest graduation rate, with 94.0% of students graduating with their peers in 2023.
+Pima County placed last among Arizona counties with 71.2% graduating on time.

 Why is it important?